anastasiaShpakava/AndroidRetrofitToFragment/README.md

 When clicking on the link, open it in the browser.

 2.1.
-Make a switch Night/Day
+Make a switch Night/Day from menu

+2.2.
+Make zoomIn text -zoomOut text from menu